Posttraumatic Stress Disorder (PTSD)

 Online Continuing Education Course

 Posttraumatic Stress Disorder Training.
-3.5 contact hour course on understanding the impact of PTSD and trauma.
+2-contact-hour course on understanding the impact of PTSD and trauma.
 Learn how to be prepared and intervene appropriately.
 Covers assessment, diagnosis, treatment, and prevention of the disorder.
-CEU applicable for nursing, occupational therapy, physical therapy, and EMS personnel.
+CEU applicable for nursing and other healthcare providers.

 Accreditation / Approval Information